 The Philippine media landscape is rife with contradictions.
-On one hand, digital communication is steadily becoming ubiquitous, as shown in the surge in Internet use and mobile activity figures.
+On one hand, digital communication is steadily becoming ubiquitous, as shown in the surge in internet use and mobile activity figures.
 However, the widening socio-economic inequalities and the gap between urban and rural infrastructure maintain the digital divide.
-Hence, while the urban Philippines, particularly the youth, is expecting a future reality enabled by the "Internet of Things" and artificial intelligence, legacy media – with the exception of the newspaper – remain as prime sources of information outside the cities and for the entire nation in general.
+Hence, while the urban Philippines, particularly the youth, is expecting a future reality enabled by the ‘Internet of Things’ and artificial intelligence, legacy media – with the exception of the newspaper – remain as prime sources of information outside the cities and for the entire nation in general.

-Internet as a source of information also sped past print media, which is losing its relevance for much of the general public as current figures suggest, albeit community and regional newspapers have seen tremendous growth over the years.
+Internet as a source of information also sped past print media, which is losing its relevance for much of the general public as the current figures suggest, albeit the community and regional newspapers have seen tremendous growth over the years.
 Print media, as well as radio and television, invested in online presence to expand reach obviously for relevance and profit, to an extent that we see news outlets that are purely online or more active online.
-If these trends continue, it is likely that national newspapers and magazines may either merge with others, diversify into other platforms (especially online), cease publishing and set up an online platform, or worse, cease operating.
-The forecast may be different for community and regional press, most of which operate in areas where the Internet is not yet an indispensable part of everyday transactions, or where the Internet and mobile connectivity infrastructure is sorely underdeveloped.
+If these trends continue, it is likely that national newspapers and magazines may either merge with others, diversify into other platforms (especially online), cease publishing and maintain an online platform, or worse, cease operating.
+The forecast may be different for community and regional press, most of which operate in areas where the internet is not yet an indispensable part of everyday transactions, or where the internet and mobile connectivity infrastructure is sorely underdeveloped.
 It is in these areas where legacy media, particularly radio and community newspapers and magazines, remain as tools for social cohesion.